preactjs/preact-cli/README.md

 - [netlify] - Netlify CMS template using preact

-- [typescript] - Default template implemented in TypeScript.
+- [typescript] - Default template implemented in TypeScript

 - [widget] - Template for a widget to be embedded in another website.